Steve Reich, “I wish you great success in this humane and much needed project”.

-The project provides immediate, crucial financial support along with the creative outlet and collaborative experience that is so central to musicians’ lives.
+The project provided immediate, crucial financial support along with the creative outlet and collaborative experience that is so central to musicians’ lives.

-These fantastic performers, many from the Bristol Ensemble, have been at the heart of our work for many years and we owe much of our success to their talent and generosity of spirit.
+These fantastic performers from the Bristol Ensemble, have been at the heart of our work for many years and we owe much of our success to their talent and generosity of spirit.

 The 12 composers who have written* new work for this project to date are:

 - Sally Beamish